aiMonster/Garmin-Cold-Plunge/README.md

 0.3.0 - Allow to skip Prapare step by setting duration to 0
 0.2.0 - Set an increment of Plunge duration to 5 sec
 0.1.0 - Initial mvp version

+# Future enhancements
+* Display temperature
+* Stopwatch mode
+* Disable GPS that is used by LiveTrack